syncfusion-content/blazor-docs/blazor/rich-text-editor/paste-cleanup.md

 ---
 layout: post
-title: Paste from MS Word in Blazor RichTextEditor Component | Syncfusion
+title: Paste Clean-up in Blazor RichTextEditor | Syncfusion
-description: Checkout and learn here all about Paste from MS Word in Syncfusion Blazor RichTextEditor component and more.
+description: Checkout and learn here all about paste clean-up in RichTextEditor and more.
 platform: Blazor
 control: RichTextEditor
 documentation: ug